Career Services for Students

 For Specific Populations

 When deciding on a major as it relates to a possible career, it often helps to see what HMC graduates have done.
-OCS has created career monographs, also known as “What Can I Do with a Major,” to show you what employers have hired graduates from that major; what their job titles have been; what the average salary has been; where they have found internships and the average internship wages, and where they have been accepted to graduate school.
+OCS has created career monographs, also known as “What Can I Do with a Major,” to show you which employers have hired graduates and from what major; what their job titles have been; what the average salary has been; where they have found internships and the average internship wages, and where they have been accepted to graduate school.

 OCS has compiled resources to help you find a successful internship experience.